Bredon Hill

+Etymology

+The name Bredon is first attested in charters from 775 and 780 which survive in eleventh-century copies, in the forms Breodun and Breadun.
+Here the name refers to the settlement now known as Bredon, but the settlement evidently took its name from the hill, which must once simply have been called Bredon: the first element of the name derives from Brittonic *breɣ ("hill").
+This word, whose literal meaning was presumably not understood by Old English-speakers, was borrowed into Old English as a name for the hill, with the addition for clarification of the Old English word dūn (also meaning "hill").
+When the word dūn ceased to be understood to mean "hill", and perhaps also to distinguish the hill from the settlement that took its name, the element Hill was added to the name of Bredon Hill; this name is first attested in 1828.
+Thus the name is, in terms of its etymological meanings, triply tautologous.

 History

 At the summit of the hill, there are the remains of earthworks from an Iron Age hill fort known as Kemerton Camp, which is believed to have been abandoned in the 1st century A.D. after a considerable battle.

 There are also Roman earthworks and a number of ancient standing stones on the hill.
 One large stone at the summit is called the Banbury Stone, deriving from 'Baenintesburg', a name for the fort in the 8th century.
 It is known colloquially as the 'Elephant Stone' because of its resemblance to that animal.
 Another pair of stones below the summit are known as the King and Queen Stones.
 Local legend tells that if you pass between them you will be cured of illness.

 At Elmley Castle, on the north side of the hill, there are the remains of a considerable medieval castle, once the chief stronghold of the powerful Beauchamp family, who became Earls of Warwick.
 The castle fell into disrepair during the 16th century, and stone from it was used in the construction of the bridge at Pershore.

-During the English Civil War Bredon Hill was the site of a gathering of Clubmen on November 11th 1645, after which they declared their support for Parliament.
+During the English Civil War Bredon Hill was the site of a gathering of Clubmen on 11 November 1645, after which they declared their support for Parliament.